hpc/charliecloud/doc/ch-image.rst

   :code:`dir`
     Ordinary filesystem directory (i.e., not a mount point) containing an unpacked image.
-Output directories that already exist are replaced if they look like an image; otherwise, exit with an error.
+Output directories that already exist are replaced if they look like an image, unless :code:`--no-clobber` is specified; otherwise, exit with an error.

   :code:`squash`
     SquashFS filesystem archive containing the flattened image.
 SquashFS